ymgve/bitcoin_fork_claimer/README.md

 *  SBTC - [Super Bitcoin](http://superbtc.org/)
 *  UBTC - [United Bitcoin](https://www.ub.com/)

 At the moment it supports standard P2PKH and Segwit P2SH-P2WPKH addresses.
-Segwit mode has been verified to work with these coins: BTG, BCX, B2X, UBTC, BTF, BTW, SBTC, BCD, BPA, BTN
+Segwit mode has been verified to work with these coins: BTG, BCX, B2X, UBTC, BTF, BTW, SBTC, BCD, BPA, BTN, BTH, BTV, BTT

-It also has experimental support for bech32 P2WPKH, but this has only been tested on the BTG, BTN networks so far.
+It also has experimental support for bech32 P2WPKH, but this has only been tested on the BTG, BTN, BCD, BTH, BTV, BTT networks so far.

 It should support old-style Pay-2-Public-Key that were in use in 2009-2010 (use command line switch --p2pk) but this is UNTESTED at the moment.